Pwllheli Lifeboat Station: 1930 onwards

 For some time, silting at the entrance to Pwllheli harbour prevented the lifeboat getting out at dead-low water.
-On 3 September 1951, Pwllheli lifeboat was called to the capsized sailing boat Dorothy from Morfa Bychann public school camp, but couldn't launch.
-By the time Barmouth lifeboat arrived, a School Master and four boys had drowned.
+On 3 September 1951, Pwllheli lifeboat was called to the capsized sailing boat Dorothy from Morfa Bychann public school camp, but couldn't get away.
+By the time the lifeboat arrived, a School Master and four boys had drowned.
 Investigations into the accident resulted in the reopening of Criccieth Lifeboat Station in 1953, and the placement of a smaller carriage-based lifeboat at Pwllheli, Katherine and Virgoe Buckland (ON 905), which would be housed in the boathouse.
 The building had doors at both ends, allowing the boat to be launched, using a new tractor, either into the harbour, or over the beach into the sea.

 In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore rescue boats (IRB), later known as an Inshore lifeboat (ILB), around the country.
 These were easily launched with just a few people, ideal to respond quickly to local emergencies.
 Pwllheli was one of the first stations with an Inshore lifeboat, with the arrival of a (D-16) in 1964.

 On a call to a grounded yacht on 20 September 2015, long serving Coxswain Robert Wright collapsed of a suspected heart attack as the lifeboat reached the casualty, and died shortly afterwards.
 In 2017, the new Inshore lifeboat was named Robert J Wright (D-811), in memory of the former Pwllheli coxswain.